PeterDrake/drakepedia/administrivia/policies.md

 I have several goals in setting a late policy:

 * Encourage you to do the work, because practice is where the learning really happens.
-* Help you manage your time and prevent you from getting catastrophically far behind.
+* Help you manage your time and prevent you from getting catastrophically behind.
 * Minimize the amount of stress you experience when you do run up against a deadline.
 I understand that illnesses, athletic events, technical difficulties, and so on sometimes lead to handing in things late.
 * Be able to grade everyone's submission to a given assignment at the same time, for efficiency and fairness.
 * Avoid having to waste my time looking at handin dates, listening to requests for extensions, etc.